pq-code-package/mlkem-native/proofs/cbmc/proof_guide.md

 There is also `object_whole(ptr)`, which more coarsely asserts that the entire object can change.
-This has to be used with care: If a function precondition specifies `requires(memory_no_alias(ptr, 42))` and `assigns(object_whole(ptr))` and is called in a context where `ptr` is, say, a slice of some larger structure, then the entire structure will be marked as tained by the function call.
+This has to be used with care: If a function precondition specifies `requires(memory_no_alias(ptr, 42))` and `assigns(object_whole(ptr))` and is called in a context where `ptr` is, say, a slice of some larger structure, then the entire structure will be marked as tainted by the function call.
 This is often not desired, hence the more fine-grained `memory_slice(...)` is desirable.

 ### Quantifiers and bounds